-Description: This task involves the coordination of all MPO activities necessary for day-today operations such as; program oversight, coordination of the Policy Committee and Technical Advisory Committee, public participation, and MRMPO participation in statewide planning efforts.
+ODOT Match for FHWA-PL funds, \$12,259 FTA 5303 Metropolitan Planning Funds, \$29,420 day operations such as; program oversight, coordination of the Policy Committee and Technical Advisory Committee, public participation, and MRMPO participation in statewide planning efforts.
 Also included are organizational activities that provide for in-house program management, financial accounting, and informational updates for MRMPO committees, member jurisdictions, agencies and the public.
 Day-to-day activities such as purchases of materials and services, staff management and training are also included here.